Skip to main content

 • Public Safety and the Office of Legal Affairs are the designated points of contact for any law enforcement, including immigration law enforcement, requests.

-• Faculty and staff should refer to College Brief No. 63 (issued on January 27, 2025) for additional information and procedures.
+• Faculty and staff should refer to College Brief No. 22 (issued on November 4, 2025) for additional information and procedures.

 Educational and Community Resources: